Angus William McDonald: Prisoner of war

 In July 1864, while McDonald was residing in Lexington, he was arrested along with his son Harry by Union Army General David Hunter, who had previously caused damage to his property "Hawthorne" in Winchester.
 McDonald and his son, who was then aged 16, were taken prisoner.
-Harry escaped one to two days later, but McDonald remained captive and was hastily "tied and dragged" to the Maryland state line.
+Harry escaped one or two days later, but McDonald remained captive and was hastily "tied and dragged" to the Maryland state line.
 McDonald was taken to Cumberland where he was handcuffed and placed in solitary confinement and then subsequently transferred to a military prison in Wheeling.
 At Wheeling, McDonald was treated cruelly and held handcuffed in a "dungeon" measuring seven by ten feet.
 McDonald was permitted a Bible in his cell, from which he derived "great peace and comfort" during his captivity.

 Following his release from prison, McDonald was reunited with his children and resided with his daughter at her home in Richmond.
 His incarceration had further deteriorated his already poor health which had been in decline for a number of years.
 While it was his intention to return to his residence in Lexington, McDonald's nervous system continued to deteriorate and he died on December 1, 1864.
 His wife had been notified of her husband's declining health, but was unable to make it to Richmond until the day following his death.
 McDonald's funeral service was held the evening after his death on December 2 at St. Paul's Episcopal Church and he was interred with full military honors at Hollywood Cemetery in Richmond.